Zdislava Berka: Life

 Ellsberg reported that Zdislava donated to hospitals and built churches with her own hands.
-According to one story, she gave their bed to a sick, fever-stricken refugee; Havel "became indignant at her hospitality" and was prepared to eject the man, but found a figure of the crucified Christ there instead.
-Writer Joan Carroll Cruz called the incident a "miracle", but one account states that she replaced the bed with a crucifix.
-The incident "deeply impressed" Havel, though, and he relaxed the restrictions he had placed on her.
-Eventually, he allowed her to build St. Lawrence Priory (a Dominican convent for women), donate money to another convent for men in Gabel, a nearby town, and join the Third Order of Saint Dominic as a layperson.
-Hagiographer Alban Bulter states, however, that "the alleged connection of [Zdislava] with the third order of St Dominic remains somewhat of a problem, for the first formal rule for Dominican tertiaries of which we have knowledge belongs to a later date".
+According to one story, she gave their bed to a sick, fever-stricken refugee; Havel became indignant at her hospitality and was prepared to eject the man, but found a figure of the crucified Christ there instead.
+Writer Joan Carroll Cruz called the incident a miracle, but one account states that she replaced the bed with a crucifix.
+The incident deeply impressed Havel, though, and he relaxed the restrictions he had placed on her.
+Eventually, he allowed her to have St. Lawrence priory built (a Dominican nunnery), donate money to another convent for men in Gabel, a nearby town, and join the Third Order of Saint Dominic.
+Hagiographer Alban Bulter claims, however, that "the alleged connection of [Zdislava] with the third order of St Dominic remains somewhat of a problem, for the first formal rule for Dominican tertiaries of which we have knowledge belongs to a later date".

-Shortly after founding St. Lawrence Priory, Zdislava fell terminally ill; she consoled her husband and children by telling them that "she hoped to help them more from the next world than she had ever been able to do in this".
+Shortly after founding St. Lawrence Priory, Zdislava fell terminally ill; she consoled her husband and children by telling them that she hoped to help them more from the next world than she had ever been able to do in this.
 She died on 1 January 1252, and was buried, at her request, at St. Lawrence.

 Veneration

 Shortly after her death, Zdislava is reported to have appeared to her grieving husband, dressed in a red robe, and comforted him by giving him a piece of the robe.
-Her appearance to him "greatly strengthened him in his conversion from a life of worldliness".
+Her appearance to him greatly strengthened him in his conversion from a life of worldliness.
 According to hagiographer Agnes Dunbar, her room was still being shown to visitors to the Lemberk Castle into the 19th century.
 Zdislava was beatified by Pope Pius X in 1907 and canonized by Pope John Paul II in the Czech Republic in 1995.
 She is the patron saint of Bohemia, of difficult marriages, and of those who are ridiculed for their piety.
-Her feast day is 1 January.
+Her feast day is 1 January, however as of 2019, the Order of Preachers celebrates her feast day on 4 January instead.